nus-cs2103-AY2324S1/tp/docs/team/cyaoxuan.md

 * **Documentation**:
   * User Guide:
     * Added documentation for `remark` feature
-    * Standardised format and content
+    * Checked through format and content
   * Developer Guide:
     * Added implementation for `remark` feature
     * Extended documentation for the `Model` component on the new attributes added and design considerations
     * Add use cases for features in MVP (UC1 - 5)
     * Extend glossary
     * Add Appendix: Effort section
-    * Standardised format and content
+    * Checked through format and content

 * **Project management**:
   * Assigned issues to the team and manage milestones in `v1.1` and `v1.4`